crytic/building-secure-contracts/development-guidelines/token_integration.md

 - [ ] **The total supply is sufficient.** Tokens with a low total supply can be easily manipulated.
 - [ ] **The tokens are located in more than a few exchanges.** If all the tokens are in one exchange, a compromise of the exchange can compromise the contract relying on the token.
 - [ ] **Users understand the associated risks of large funds or flash loans.** Contracts relying on the token balance must carefully take in consideration attackers with large funds or attacks through flash loans.
+- [ ] **The token does not allow flash minting**.
+Flash minting can lead to substantial swings in the balance and the total supply, which neccessitate strict and comprehensive overflow checks in the operation of the token.